 4. When You Are Sleepless And Bone Tired

 Busy lives can cost you much more than just your time.
 It can take away your energy, sleep, and sometimes even your ability to stay up and fight.
-Thankfully,
+Thankfully, the last thing can be good for your relationship sometimes.

 Lack of sleep can affect your moral judgment.
 Scientists have found out that sleep deprivation can impair a person’s ability to use cognition and emotion together to take a morally good judgment call.1 And without your moral judgment, you might not be able to fight fair and end up hurting the very person you love.
 So, it is better that you sleep with your impaired judgment instead of getting into a fight.